Pompeii is an ancient city close to Naples in the Campania region of Italy and is an ideal day trip from Rome.

 The journey takes around 2-3 hours, depending on traffic.

-Keep in mind that Italian driving can be challenging for those not used to it, and you’ll need to arrange parking when you arrive in Pompeii.
+Remember that Italian driving can be challenging for those not used to it, and you’ll need to arrange parking when you arrive in Pompeii.

 Book a guided tour